-Success often comes down to this: creating solid and consistent contact against live pitches.To do this, it is important to swing the right bat for you.This means a bat long enough to allow you to attack the entire strike area, light enough to swing with ease, heavy enough to generate power and, of course, allowed in the league you play in.v To find the ideal size for you, consider the following guidelines:
+Success at the plate often comes down to this: making solid, consistent contact against live pitches.To do this, it is important to spin the right club for you.That means a club long enough to allow you to attack the entire strike zone, light enough to swing easily, heavy enough to generate power, and, of course, legal in the league you play in.To find the ideal size for you, consider the following guidelines:

 LENGTH